Merck Manual

 Chest x-ray shows cardiomegaly with right atrial enlargement, biventricular enlargement, a prominent main pulmonary artery segment, and increased pulmonary vascular markings.

-ECG shows a superiorly directed QRS axis (eg, left axis deviation or northwest axis), frequent 1st-degree AV block, left or right ventricular hypertrophy or both, and occasional right atrial enlargement and right bundle branch block.
+ECG shows a superiorly directed QRS axis (eg, left axis deviation or northwest axis), frequent first-degree AV block, left or right ventricular hypertrophy or both, and occasional right atrial enlargement and right bundle branch block.

 Treatment of Atrioventricular Septal Defect